Arkady23/http.net-https.net/README.md

 3.8.2 http.net / 1.8.2 https.net.
 February 2026.
 A socket queue allocation error was fixed, preventing all server threads from being used.
 Handler launches are now performed asynchronously with header reading, which should also improve server performance.
 3.9.0 http.net / 1.9.0 https.net.
 April 2026.
 The maximum handshake time for establishing a TLS connection has been increased from 200 ms to 2000 ms. The default values ​​for q1 and s1 have been increased.
 Support for certificates encrypted with TLS version 1.3 has been added.
 VFP processes are now terminated if they execute PRG scripts that last longer than 25 minutes.
 3.9.1 http.net / 1.9.1 https.net.
 April 2026.
 Before creating a new COM "VisualFoxPro.Application", added cleaning of the previous COM and calling of the garbage collector.
+3.9.2 http.net / 1.9.2 https.net.
+April 2026.
+ATTENTION!
+Using a certificate with TLS 1.2 encryption is no longer supported; only TLS 1.3 is supported.
+The maximum number of default databases has been increased to 50.